 The Wolverines won the first eight contests of this rivalry, and haven’t looked back with a solid record against the Fighting Irish.
 With two of the top three all-time winningest schools in college football history, this rivalry is also grand and is played on the biggest stage.
 The game is currently dormant, but we could see it spring back to life before the end of this decade.

 Michigan owns the better record in the battle for the Paul Bunyan Trophy against their only intrastate rival, Michigan State.
 Outside of WWII, these two have played each other every year since 1910 and has included a ranked team in 28 of the last 30 contests (the Wolverines, usually).
 MSU had a surprising four-year winning streak snapped in a 12-10 Michigan win in 2012.

-Michigan in the BCS National Championship, Bowl Games, and Big Ten Championship
+Michigan in the College Football Playoff, Bowl Games, and Big Ten Championship

 You cannot discuss College Football royalty without speaking of the Michigan Wolverines.
 The boys from Ann Arbor have quite the history, racking up 40 plus bowl game appearances, which include a streak of 33 consecutive years reaching a post-season match-up.
 Michigan won the last ever Bowl Alliance title in 1997 before the NCAA adapted the BCS system in ’98.
 They have been Big Ten Conference champions more than 40 times, which is more than any other Big Ten School in Conference history.
 Ticketcity offers tickets to all college football bowl games and the Big Ten Conference Championship Game.

 What are the best places to visit in Ann Arbor on Michigan home football weekend?